Medha-Naik/smart-shopping-assistant/README.md

 # PricePulse

-Shopping assistant for electronics that aggregates prices from various platforms, allows users to compare products, save to wishlist, set target price notifications, and monitor price trends over time.
+Shopping assistant for electronics that aggregates prices from various platforms, allows users to compare products, save to wishlist, set target price notifications.